statelyai/xstate/docs/guides/typescript.md

 We recommend you commit the generated files (`filename.demo.typegen`) to the repository.
 We currently don't have a way to generate the files en masse on a CI, for instance via a CLI.
 This is our next job.

+If you want to remove the generated file, just remove the `types` attribute from your machine and it'll stop being generated.

 ::: warning
 The VSCode extension is still experimental, but will become our recommended Typescript approach in the future.
 Please try it out!
 :::